Saturday, December 21, 2013

 My daughters are 26 and 28.
 I love them beyond measure.
 And I love knowing them as adults and seeing what they are making of their lives.
 Giving them life and starting them on their paths is the best thing I have ever done.

-Here’s the rub, though – the thing that I want to write about now, the thing that nothing prepared me for: I did not know how much I would miss their younger selves.
+Here’s the rub, though – the thing I want to write about now, the thing nothing prepared me for: I did not know how much I would miss their younger selves.
 Of course, I knew they would grow up.
 I just couldn't anticipate what it would feel like to lose forever the babies, the toddlers, the little girls that they had been.

 A couple of months ago I was walking through a park on a weekday.
 The park was filled with young mothers and their children.
 I sat down for a few minutes and watched them.
 They wore their youth so lightly.
 They would live in this world of young motherhood forever.
 (You can’t see the end of it when you are in the middle.)
 I envied them that tunnel vision, that feeling that this is your life—days filled with children, with you, the mom (and the other parent, of course) at the center, loving, caring for, feeling both amazed and exhausted by, your children.